-Famed neurologist Oliver Sacks was nice enough to let the TEDBlog into his office for an interview before his talk went up today.
-He hosted us for over an hour, discussing his new book about vision and the mind and giving details on the visual hallucinations that he’s been experiencing since he lost vision in his right eye.
-Dr. Sacks proved as interesting as all rumors indicate, with an office full of his hobbies and interests — from his expanding geological collection to an antique crystal radio (made in 1915) and a Wimshurst machine, it was a little oasis for the curious mind.
+Dr. Sacks proved to be as fascinating as all rumors indicated, with an office full of his hobbies and interests — from his expanding geological collection to an antique crystal radio made in 1915 — it was a little oasis for the curious mind.

 Well, first of all, it’s lovely to meet you.
 I think you’re probably very accustomed to people being impressed by your work.